Skip to main content

 Group relations is a method of studying and understanding group dynamics, leadership, authority and organisational behaviour through experiential learning.

-Groups, like individuals, have an unconscious life.
 Tavistock group relations thinking starts from the premise that much of what drives behaviour in groups - decision-making, conflict, the pull towards certain roles - is not immediately visible.
 Projections, transference and unspoken anxieties all shape how groups function, often more powerfully than any formal structure or stated intention.

-Tavistock thinking also views the group as part of a wider system, where changes in one part affect the whole.
+Tavistock thinking views the group as part of a wider system, where changes in one part affect the whole.
 Rather than offering theory in the abstract, group relations work invites participants to learn directly from experience, observing and reflecting on group processes as they unfold in real time.
 It is this combination of depth, systemic perspective and experiential learning that makes the approach so distinctive.

-The ground-breaking Group Relations methodology for learning about leadership emerged at the first Leicester Conference in 1957, and now there is a lively and dynamic global community of activity exploring and developing group relations and its application.
+The ground-breaking group relations methodology for learning about leadership emerged at the first Leicester Conference in 1957, and now there is a lively and dynamic global community of activity exploring and developing group relations and its application.

 Applications